KushBlazingJudah/website/thoughts.md

   and a couple other things.
   Of course, you can keep these apps installed if you need to use them but really I try to keep use of said apps to a minimum with some exceptions.
-- **Social media**: A cancer of today's society, so bad that I can't even come up with a point that makes it seem all that good.
-  Yes, you can talk to people across the globe, but so can thousands of other services.
-  - I have an odd(?) definition of social media though: any service/platform that has socializing as a core concept that relies on subscription fees/advertising for it's main revenue source.
-    - This includes things like Facebook & co., YouTube, and Discord.
-    - Notice how I said "service/platform".
-This excludes **protocols** like Matrix and IRC which may be used to offer a core socialization concept and require paid access but the protocol themselves are not at fault.
-- **Streaming services**: At the end of the day, it costs the same as cable and still has ads.
-What the hell is the point?
-It's literally Cable TV 2.0.
 - GB -> Gigabyte.
 Gb -> Gigabit. gb -> lazy but probably gigabyte.
 - **Plan 9**: cool, too bad the Raspberry Pi port doesn't have audio.
-- The modern Internet is truly awful.
 - Linux sucks but its the only alternative with good hardware support.
   BSD has bad wireless support, Plan 9 has bad everything support but has the most elegant userspace.